loolzrulez/laravel-temporary-urls-minio/README.md

 ## 🚀 Introduction

 By default, **Laravel’s `temporaryUrl()` method** works perfectly with S3-compatible storage.
-It generates a temporary URL to an object in your S3 bucket—easy peasy!
+It generates a temporary URL to an object in your S3 bucket, easy peasy!

 But when you switch to **[MinIO](https://min.io/)**, things get a little wild.
 Temporary URLs might **not work** if the generated endpoint isn’t directly accessible by your client (browser, mobile app, etc).